jmasaviru/Dish2Pass/README.md

   * Heroku

   ## Usage
-  The user simply navigates to the website and registers.
-The user then inputs the ingredients available/accessible or which he/she intends to use.
-Recipes are generated via an API call and the resulting recipes are saved in the favourites page.
+  The user simply navigates to the website inputs the type of food they want to search for.
+(Presently, the database only serves "duck," "pasta," and "burger.")
+Recipes are generated via an API call to the database and the resulting meal summaries are displayed and are also saved for display on the community favourites page.

   ![Generated Menu Screenshot (2EDIT!)](/public/Assets/images/sampleRecipeTortellini.jpg)